cheind/image-stitch/OutOfFocusAnalysis.md

 # Future work

-This work is intended as an introductory text on the topic of out-of-focus analysis, also known as "Airborne Optical Sensing".
+This work is intended as an introductory text on the topic of out-of-focus analysis, also known as "Airborne Optical Sectioning"[¹].
 We've briefly covered the basic method and evaluated three different weighting strategies on a challenging rubber duck rescue scenario.
 Many more advanced weighting methods remain unexplored.

 ## Ideas
 Just ranting some possible improvements